 By March 2020, UNESCO reported nearly 3 million students across the world had their education disrupted due to COVID-19 after just 13 countries saw school closures.
-By April 2020, 194 countries instituted countrywide school closures — this affected 91% of enrolled learners, which totals to 1.6 billion children worldwide.
+By April 2020, 194 countries instituted countrywide school closures affecting 91% of enrolled learners.

 Disruptions to students’ academic years can have extreme consequences.
 Just three months of missed schooling can result in 1.5 years of learning loss years later.
 This is the impact COVID-19 is having on school-aged boys and girls across the globe.